-To maintain focus on long-term Company performance and discourage excessive risk taking, the Compensation Committee established that annual incentive awards for 2020 performance would be subject to a mandatory deferral, with 50% paid in February 2021, 25% payable in 2022 and 25% payable in 2023.
-This mandatory deferral program also applies to annual incentive awards granted in 2018 and 2019.
+To maintain focus on long-term Company performance and discourage excessive risk taking, the STIP is designed to require a mandatory deferral of a portion of the amount achieved, 50% of the STIP is paid in February following the performance year when results are known and 50% of the achieved award is deferred with 25% payable in each of the next two years thereafter, provided additional performance conditions are met.
+This mandatory deferral program has been in place since 2015 and also applies to the STIP awards granted in 2019 and 2020.
 The practice is intended to balance risk in the incentive plan and emphasize the longer-term performance of the Company.
-Payment of deferred amounts in 2022 and 2023 is subject to meeting the following minimum performance conditions over the deferral periods:
+Payment of deferred amounts is subject to meeting the following minimum performance conditions over the deferral periods:

-- NPAs / Total Subsidiary Assets better than 1.20% for 2018 and 2019 awards and 2.0% for 2020 awards; and - Must meet eligibility requirements outlined in the STIP program document, including remaining employed by the Company or the Bank through the applicable payment date, with certain exceptions.
+- NPAs/Total Subsidiary Assets better than 1.20% for the 2019 STIP award and 2.0% for each of the 2020 and 2021 STIP awards; and - Must meet eligibility requirements outlined in the STIP program document, including remaining employed by the Company or the Bank through the applicable payment date, with certain exceptions that include death, disability and retirement.